 All financial aid awards are credited directly to a student’s account at the beginning of each semester.

-If the amount of your aid exceeds the costs billed to your account, a refund will be issued to the recipient of aid in accordance with federal financial aid regulations within 14 days of when the credit occurs, unless written authorization from the borrower is received by Student Financial Services.
+If the amount of aid exceeds the costs billed to the account, a refund will be issued to the recipient of aid in accordance with federal financial aid regulations within 14 days of when the credit occurs, unless written authorization from the borrower is received by Student Financial Services.

 Revisions of Financial Aid Awards